Paper bag: Anti-brown-bag law in New York, USA

 In 1967, it was stated that "brown-bagging is the genteel disguise ... by a patron to furnish his own liquor when he dines at the local restaurant".

 In 1985, the New York State Liquor Authority pushed for legislation (informally referred to as "the anti-brown-bag law") to prevent patrons from bringing alcoholic beverages into food establishments that do not have a liquor license.
 New York City Mayor Ed Koch, having been "arrested" for doing so months earlier, denounced the effort.

 Brown Bag Report

 The advertising agent who, prior to the Marlboro Man, developed ads for the product as a filtered "feminine brand" in 1981 developed "The Brown-Bag Report" with funding from Swift, Carnation, General Mills and American Can.

 Symbolism

 While in the United States the lunch box or lunch pail has been used as a symbol of the working class, Safire wrote: "In the metaphor of the modern worker, the brown bag has replaced the lunch pail."

-About a third of the brown baggers are schoolchildren.
+About a third of brown baggers are schoolchildren.

 The "Brown Paper Bag Test" formed part of a colorist discriminatory practice in African-American history, in which an individual's skin tone was compared to the color of a brown paper bag.

 Paper bags are occasionally worn over the head as symbol of embarrassment, for example, the Canadian comedian The Unknown Comic.